Best Running Gloves of 2025

 • Bulky and less packable than everyday gloves and mitts

-In recent years, we only discovered the Trailheads Men’s Convertible Zip Mitts and Trailheads Women’s Convertible Zip Mitts, yet they’ve quickly become a favorite for the coldest winter days.
+The Trailheads Convertible Zip Mitts have become an iRunFar favorite for the coldest winter days.
 Sometimes, feeling cozy in our gear is the only motivation we need to get out the door, and these mitts do the trick.

-They contain Primaloft recycled polyester insulation, extended cuffs, and wrist straps to seal in warmth.
-Of course, the mitt design sacrifices some dexterity compared to gloves.
-However, the zip top can free up your fingers if you need to use your hands, and it also lets you dump heat if your hands get too warm.
+They contain Primaloft insulation and have a recycled polyester shell, extended cuffs, and wrist straps to seal in warmth.
+While on the surface, this may look like a mitten, a zipper reveals a glove inside.
+You can easily free up your fingers if you need to use your hands, and the feature also lets you dump heat if your hands get too warm.
+These mittens only come in two sizes, but they have both a men’s and women’s version, with the women’s sizing being smaller.

 If you live where temperatures regularly drop into the single digits Fahrenheit or colder, these mittens are a worthwhile investment.
-However, they’re probably overkill if you live where winter is milder; in this case, one of the convertible mitts listed above would suffice.
-We’ve found the temperature sweet spot for these mitts to be between -15 and 20 degrees Fahrenheit.
+However, they’re probably overkill if you live where winter is milder and one of the convertible mitts listed above would suffice.
+We’ve found the temperature sweet spot for these mitts to be between -15 and 20 degrees Fahrenheit and it’s easy to overheat in them if using them in warmer temperatures.

 One tradeoff for supreme warmth is that these mitts are a bit heavy and not very packable if you get too warm and want to stash them.